VISITORS'

 GUITAR

-Introduced into the Europe simultaneously with Hofner Solid Bass
+Introduced simultaneously with Hofner Solid Bass (Version 2) in the UK Selmer

 Selmer bass always had a clear varnished neck and of course serial

-the one pickup Professional Bass in 1963 when the Artist two pickup
+the one-pickup Professional Bass in 1963 when the Artist two pickup

-bass was introduced.
+as a two-pickup model into the 1980's.
 All 182's were fitted with the Hofner rectangular

 control consul, regardless of production date.